joshCarlisleIT/Skeleton/README.md

 Skeleton is configured to use lazy-boy route loader syringe, which defines services and routes in config files using YAML instead of PHP.

 Skeleton doesn't come with a frontend this allows you to create your own site to work with Skeleton.
-There is a recommended format outlined below
+There is a recommended format outlined below.

 ## How do I get set up?